 When I returned he had my sandals waiting for me.
 I tried them on, and he adjusted them to make sure they fit correctly.
 Once we had the right fit, he hammered each nail into place by hand.
 I left wearing a pair and with another pair in a bag!

-Vincenzo Faiella doesn't have a website, but you can check out some of his styles here.
-Also, be sure to visit his shop on Capri at Via Le Botteghe 21.
+Vincenzo Faiella doesn't have a website, so you'll have to visit his shop in person: Via Le Botteghe 21.